-LendUp Review: Loans that Can Help Borrowers Build Credit History for the Long Run
+LendUp: Loans and Credit Card Products that Can Help Borrowers Build Credit History for the Long Run

 Payday loans have always been frowned upon in the lending industry.
 The “fast cash and no credit check” promise offered by traditional payday lenders lure in 12 million Americans each year, according to the annual Pew Charitable Trusts Report.
 The high costs and fees associated with payday loans make them difficult to pay off, leading most borrowers into short-term debt traps.

-We spoke with LendUp’s Head of Public Affairs, Leslie Payne, to learn more about how LendUp is disrupting the $46B payday-lending industry with its LendUp Ladder business model, and how it helps its borrowers build their credit and earn access to better loans.
+We spoke with LendUp’s Credit and Analytics Manager, Emma Kelsey, to learn more about how LendUp is disrupting the $350 billion subprime financial services industry with its first-of-its-kind , consumer-friendly credit cards, and LendUp Ladder business model, and how it helps its borrowers build their credit and and improve their financial knowledge.

-Earn Points to Climb the LendUp Ladder and Access More Money and Lower Rates Over Longer Periods of Time
+Earn Points to Climb the LendUp Ladder and Access More Money and Lower Rates Over Time

-“One of the things that makes LendUp different is our points system.
+“One of the things that makes LendUp different is our points system on our loans, which help them climb the credit ladder and get access to more money at lower rates, all while learning about financial health.
 Customers earn points a number of ways, including paying back loans or taking our free credit education courses.
-Points translate into status levels as customers gain access to Silver, then Gold, then Platinum, then Prime-level loans,” Leslie explained.
+Points translate into status levels as customers gain access to Silver, then Gold, then Platinum, then Prime-level loans,” Kelsey explained.

-LendUp has provided more than 1.7 million free education courses.
-And the points system Leslie is referring to is what’s called the LendUp Ladder; As you earn points, you could “climb” the Ladder to new levels of loans, and eventually reach LendUp loans that can help build your credit history.
+LendUp has provided 2 million free education courses.
+And the points system Kelsey is referring to is what’s called the LendUp Ladder; as you earn points, you could “climb” the Ladder to new levels of loans, and eventually reach LendUp loans that can help build your credit history.
 Earn your first 125 points when you begin your first LendUp loan.

 “Each level means access to more money, at lower rates, over longer periods of time.
 At our Platinum and Prime levels, we can report loan payments to credit bureaus, giving our customers the chance to build their credit histories,” she said.

 “I love the ladder feature.
-This is the only payday service I’ve used and the only one I will use because it is easy, secure, and fast.” — Brittani W., LendUp Customer
+This is the only payday service I’ve used and the only one I will use because it is easy, secure, and fast.” — Brittani W., LendUp Client

-As Leslie explained, this works by making your loan payments on time.
+As Kelsey explained, the ladder works when customers make their loan payments on time.
 For each loan you repay on time, you’ll earn 1000 points.
-LendUp will report your responsible behavior from qualifying loans to the credit bureaus and it will become a part of your credit history, helping to improve your credit.
+After qualifying for lower interest rate installment loans, LendUp will report on-time payment to credit bureaus so they can become a part of your credit history, helping to improve your credit.

 She said that most customers begin at the Silver loan level, and eventually earn access to the credit-building loans.